-Control or ownership of the domain portion of email addresses shall be verified before delegating the issuance of S/MIME certificates.
+Control or ownership of the domain portion of email addresses shall be verified before the issuance of S/MIME certificates in accordance with section 3.2.2 of the BR for S/MIME.
+The TSP SHALL NOT delegate the verification of mailbox authorization or control.